 Social Investment Tax Relief (SITR) is the government's personal tax relief for social investment which encourages individuals to support charities and social enterprises by helping them access new sources of finance.

-It aims to encourage private investors to support social enterprises, very often community interest care companies, that are run on a commercial basis.
-Individuals receive a 30% tax break when investing into an eligible organisation.
-In choosing our Strategic Partners, we look for those companies whose efforts really are making a difference to people’s lives at a national level.
-Our aim is to raise funds capable of creating social impact on a large, tangible scale.
+It aims to encourage private investors to support social enterprises, very often Community Interest Care (CIC) companies, which are run on a commercial basis.
+Individuals receive a 30% tax break when investing in an eligible organisation.
+In choosing our Strategic Partners, we look for those companies whose efforts are making a difference to people’s lives at a national level.
+We aim to raise funds capable of creating a social impact on a substantial, tangible scale.

 The SITR legislation, from an investor’s perspective, is similar to the Enterprise Investment Scheme, but an investor can commit to the underlying entity by way of loan (whilst for EIS, all investments have to be made by way of equity).
 Therefore, as well as being able to invest in SITR initiatives by way of equity shares, giving immediate income tax and CGT benefits as well as credit and Capital Gains tax deferral if losses are suffered, it is possible to invest in debt instruments such as loans.